yudiaspen/nonparametric-inference/README.md

 # nonparametric-inference

+parametric flies:
 test 1 is independent normal.
 test 2 is independent lognormal.
 test 3 is correlated normal.
 test 4 is correlated lognormal.